Anne-Lise Børresen-Dale member of ECCO Board of Directors

 King Olav V's annual prize for cancer research 2007 was on June 14th awarded to Professor Ragnhild A. Lothe from the Department of Cancer Prevention at the Institute for Cancer Research, Rikshospitalet-Radiumhospitalet.
 King Harald V presented Professor Lothe with this prestigious prize, which is funded by Norwegian Cancer Society.

-Ragnhild A. Lothe has been elected as a member of "The Norwegian Academy of Science and Letters".
+Johan Moan elected member of "The Royal Norwegian Society of Science and Letters"

-The membership was confirmed by the handover of a diploma on the 150 years anniversary of the Society May 2007 with King Harald present.
+The membership was confirmed by the handover of a diploma at the meeting for the society in Trondheim on January 22nd.

 This year's prize from "Dr. Ragnar Mørk legacy" has been awarded to Bjørn Naume.
 The award is personal, and amounts to NOK 200.000.